Yukun1218/prerendered_shiny/README.md

     "Uncaught TypeError: a.indexOf is not a function" I guess it's indexing for the output id but couldn't find it.

-  2. But if we change the YAML indentation in parent.rmd a little:
+  2. But if we indent "runtime: shiny_prerendred" in the YAML header in parent.rmd by 2 digits:

     ---
     title: "Hello Prerendered Shiny"